SaikatPhys/strong-galaxy-lensing-simulation/README.md

 # Strong-Galaxy-Lensing-Simulation
 Python-based code to simulate mock strong lensed galaxies.

-This code (and its subsequent variations) are employed in order to simulate lens galaxies in the following papers:
+The codes here (and their subsequent variations) are used to simulate strong lens galaxies in the following papers:

 1. [New high-quality strong lens candidates with deep learning in the Kilo Degree Survey](https://iopscience.iop.org/article/10.3847/1538-4357/ab9dfa)